alexisalliksaar/exchange-rate-app/backend/README.md

 ### Running the Application

-To run the application locally, use Maven to run the Spring Boot application:
+To run the application locally, use Gradle to run the Spring Boot application:

 ```bash
 gradle bootRun